ryanwelcher/block-developer-cookbook/README.md

 ## Using the recipes

+Run the following command to generate the starter files for all of the the recipes:

+`npm run get-cooking`

-Run any of the following scripts to scaffold a recipe and then follow the tutorial in either the Readme or at [https://blockdevelopercookbook.com/](https://blockdevelopercookbook.com/).
-The content of the tutorials on the website is also provided in the README for each scaffolded plugin.
+Run any of the following scripts to scaffold a recipe and then follow the tutorial at [https://blockdevelopercookbook.com/](https://blockdevelopercookbook.com/).

 | Script                                 | Recipe                                                                                                                     |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- |